Semi-explicit integration of second order for weakly coupled poroelasticity: Introduction

 Although this paper is mainly concerned with the temporal discretization, we shortly comment on the finite element discretization of~\eqref{eq:poroAbstract}.
 For more details, we refer to~\cite{ErnM09}.
 In order to transfer the convergence results of this paper to the fully discrete system, one may consider spatial projection operators corresponding to the elliptic bilinear forms~$a$ and~$b$; see~\cite{AltMU21}.

 Considering finite-dimensional subspaces $V_h\subseteq \V$ and $Q_h\subseteq \Q$, one seeks approximations~$u_h \approx u$ and~$p_h \approx p$.
 Here, the parameter~$h$ represents the mesh size of the triangulation used in the construction of $V_h$ and $Q_h$.
-A direct spatial discretization of~\eqref{eq:poroAbstract} then leads to the differential-algebraic equation
+A direct spatial discretization of~\eqref{eq:poroAbstract} then leads to the differential--algebraic equation

 Therein, $K_a$ and~$K_b$ denote the stiffness matrices corresponding to the bilinear forms $a$ and~$b$, respectively.
 Due to the assumptions discussed above, $K_a$ and~$K_b$ can be assumed to be symmetric and positive definite.
 Moreover, $M_c$ equals the mass matrix corresponding to~$c$, which is thus also symmetric and positive definite, and $D$ is a rectangular matrix corresponding to~$d$.